BackupNerd/Backup-Scripts/README.md

 Get-Foldersizes.ps1

-	Script to inventory a file tree and report sizes for each branch .
+	Script to inventory a file tree and report sizes of each branch.

 ### SolarWinds Backup - Standalone Editon ###